 Max’s owner Katie meets Chuck, they get married and soon after have a young baby Liam.
 Max becomes very attached to Liam and starts to experience anxiety about protecting him.
 Katie takes Max to a vet that specialises in behavioural issues whose solution is to place a cone around Max’s neck to stop him scratching.
 Soon after, Katie and Chuck take Max and Duke with them to stay on the farm of an uncle.
 Max is amazed at the open countryside.
 While he is away, Max has left his favourite Busy Bee toy with Gidget to look after.
 However, she drops the Busy Bee out the window and it falls down into an apartment inhabited by a cat lady and her dozens of cats.
 Gidget’s only solution is to go to Chloe and take lessons in how to pass herself off as a cat in order to sneak in and retrieve the Busy Bee.
 Meanwhile, Snowball dreams of being a superhero after his owner dresses him in a costume.
 Daisy comes to Snowball, telling the story of Hu, a white tiger taken in a cage to the circus of the sadistic Sergei.
 Together they hatch a plan to rescue Hu but are then stuck with the problem of where to hide a tiger in the apartment.

 The animation company Illumination Entertainment made a big splash with their first film Despicable Me (2010), which proved an unexpected delight with audiences and became one of the biggest hits of its year, while the small supporting characters of the Minions went on to take over popular culture.
-Thereafter Illumination seemed trapped in having to keep repeating the same success and churned out Despicable Me 2 (2013), Despicable Me 3 (2017) and Minions (2015), all to lesser regard than the original, as well as an unhappy venture into live-action with the Easter Bunny film Hop (2011) and a couple of Dr Seuss adaptations with The Lorax (2012) and The Grinch (2018), as well as The Super Mario Bros.
+Thereafter Illumination seemed trapped in having to keep repeating the same success and churned out Despicable Me 2 (2013), Minions (2015), Despicable Me 3 (2017) and Minions: The Rise of Gru (2022), all to lesser regard than the original, as well as an unhappy venture into live-action with the Easter Bunny film Hop (2011).
+In between these, they made a couple of Dr Seuss adaptations with The Lorax (2012) and The Grinch (2018), as well as The Super Mario Bros.
 Movie (2023).